On Lerch's formula for the Fermat quotient: Skula's sharpening of Lerch's formula when is even

 Furthermore, if in (\ref{eq:Theorem2a}) and (\ref{eq:Theorem2b}) we let $N=p-1$; then again the sums $s(k, p-1)$ divide ${0, p-1}$ into equal pieces of length 1, so that:

-The first row of \ref{eq:Glaisher} supplies a new proof of a theorem of Glaisher (\cite{Glaisher}, p.
-23, \S40, where one of the versions of the formula is printed with a missing coefficient).
+The first row of \ref{eq:Glaisher} supplies a new proof of a theorem of Glaisher (\cite{Glaisher}, p.\ 23, \S40, where one of the versions of the formula is printed with a missing coefficient).

-The fact that Theorem 2 results in subsets of $\frac{1}{4}$ of the terms in $\lbrace 1, p-1\rbrace$ which are evaluable in terms of Fermat quotients suggests the question of whether subsets of $\frac{1}{6}$ or even of $\frac{1}{12}$ of the terms might be amenable to such treatment, as is the case for some of the individual values of $s(k, N)$ in Table 1.
-However, attempts to isolate a collection of non-consecutive terms $s(k, N)$ with the $k$ in arithmetic progression and comprising only $\frac{1}{6}$ of the terms in $\lbrace1, p-1\rbrace$ reveal that the result is so evaluable only when the values of $k$ span the entire range.
-Unlike the formulae leading to the solutions in (\ref{eq:Theorem2a}) and (\ref{eq:Theorem2b}), here the formulae relating the six pieces leave their values under-determined.
-Even should additional, undiscovered relations exist, the difficulty can be shown to be insurmountable in general.
+The fact that Theorem 2 results in subsets of $\frac{1}{4}$ of the terms in $\left\{ 1, p-1\right\}$ which are evaluable in terms of Fermat quotients suggests the question of whether subsets of $\frac{1}{6}$ or even of $\frac{1}{12}$ of the terms might be amenable to such treatment, as is the case for some of the individual values of $s(k, N)$ in Table 1.
+However, attempts to isolate a collection of non-consecutive terms $s(k, N)$ with the $k$ in arithmetic progression and comprising only $\frac{1}{6}$ of the terms in $\left\{1, p-1\right\}$ reveal that the result is evaluable in such a fashion only when the values of $k$ span the entire range.
+Unlike the formulae leading to the solutions in (\ref{eq:Theorem2a}) and (\ref{eq:Theorem2b}), here the formulae connecting the six pieces leave their values under-determined.
+Even should additional, as yet undiscovered relations exist, the difficulty can be shown to be insurmountable in general.
 If we attempt to evaluate the sums of $s(k, N)$ for every third value before or after the midpoint $\frac{(p - 1)}{2}$ we confront the sums $s(0, 12) + s(3, 12)$ and $s(6, 12) + s(9, 12) \equiv -s(5, 12) -s(2, 12)$, and conversely if we attempt to evaluate the sums for every second value within a range of length $\frac{(p - 1)}{3}$ we confront the sums $s(0, 12) + s(2, 12)$, $s(4, 12) + s(6, 12) \equiv -2 \cdot s(0, 12) - 10 \cdot q_2 - \frac{9}{2} \cdot q_3$, and $s(8, 12) + s(10, 12) \equiv -s(3, 12) - s(1, 12)$.
-None of these results can be expressed solely in terms of Fermat quotients because each entails precisely one value of $s(k, 12)$ which cannot be so expressed (see Table 2).
+None of these results can be expressed solely in terms of Fermat quotients because each entails precisely one value of $s(k, 12)$ which cannot be so expressed (see Table 7).
+And we already know from the work of Dilcher \& Skula, mentioned in the Introduction, that there are no sums involving less than $\frac{1}{4}$ of the consecutive terms in $\left\{ 1, p-1\right\}$.